megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 ## Introducing the project

 I'll use an existing ASP.NET Web API project to demonstrate how to write these tests.
-The API is part of a system that calculates the value of and offers quotes for used cars.
+The API is part of a system that calculates the value of used cars and offers quotes for them.
 As such, the API has an endpoint for calculating a vehicle quote, given its information and condition: `POST /api/Quotes`.
 It also has an endpoint for administration purposes that returns all the quotes that have been stored in the system's database: `GET /api/Quotes`.
 These are the two endpoints that we'll want to test.

 [The source code is on GitHub](https://github.com/megakevin/end-point-blog-dotnet-8-demo), so feel free to browse.
 Also, I've organized it so that the changes that we'll make throughout this article are all contained in a single commit.
 [You can see the diff here](https://github.com/megakevin/end-point-blog-dotnet-8-demo/commit/5f971115e871f9d60792b825b4b9f590600b529b).

 The code base is organized as a [.NET solution](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022), as evident by the [`vehicle-quotes.sln`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/vehicle-quotes.sln) file at the root of the repository.
 The Web API project can be found inside the [`VehicleQuotes.WebApi`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/tree/main/VehicleQuotes.WebApi) directory.
 The endpoints that we want to test are defined in the controller at [`VehicleQuotes.WebApi/Controllers/QuotesController.cs`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.WebApi/Controllers/QuotesController.cs).

 Our plan is to develop integration tests that exercise the entire stack.
-That is, tests that exercise the API's HTTP request handling as well as its database interactions.
+That is, the API's HTTP request handling as well as its database interactions.
 These are the steps that we'll take in order to do that:

 1. Create a new [xunit](https://xunit.net/) project where we will put our integration tests.
 2. Define a [test class fixture](https://xunit.net/docs/shared-context#class-fixture) that will connect our tests to a test database.